The first wave of nominees for this year’s AIM Independent Music Awards 2022 are revealed!

 Returning as the most anticipated night in the independent music calendar, the AIM Independent Music Awards will showcase and celebrate the incredible talent and resilience of the community, as well as saluting the most exciting future stars.

 The much-coveted ‘Best Live Performer’ decision will once again be put in the hands of the fans, allowing public voting is NOW OPEN

 Who do you want to see pick up this award?
 Head HERE to view the shortlist and cast your vote!

 Voting closes at 2pm on Thursday 18th August.

+You don’t need to attend the Ceremony to celebrate the successes of our sector.
 The evening will also include a live show open to the public, performers and ticket info to be revealed very soon, keep your eyes peeled! 👀